 A burst of multidisciplinary rehabilitation can be undertaken either in the community with GPs co-ordinating the treatment or as an inpatient or outpatient of a rehabilitation medicine unit.
-(The website of the NSW branch of the Australasian Faculty of Rehabilitation Medicine, www.afrmnsw.org.au, has a search engine that allows an entered postcode to bring up all the local rehabilitation facilities and information on outpatient and inpatient programs.)
+(The website of the Australasian Faculty of Rehabilitation Medicine, www.afrm. racp.edu.au [then click regional, NSW, rehabsearch], has a search engine that allows an entered postcode to bring up all the local rehabilitation facilities and information on outpatient and inpatient programs.)
 A two-week burst of inpatient rehabilitation has the added benefit of giving the carer a break.